xenris/nbavr/docs/src/hardware/timer.hpp.md

 #### static void intFlagClear()

 #### static void prescalerReset()
+Resets the *shared* timer prescaler to zero.

-#### static void synchronizeTimers(bool b)
+#### static void synchronizeMode(bool b)
-While true, all timers' prescalers will be held at zero, effectively pausing the timers.
+Set to true then call prescalerReset() to hold the timers' prescalers at zero, effectively pausing the timers.
 Set back to false to start all timers at exactly the same time.

 ## class OutputX